openstack-archive/tripleo-incubator/devtest.md

         export no_proxy=$no_proxy,192.0.2.1

-1. If you downloaded a pre-built seed image you will need to log into it and customise the configuration with in it.
+1. If you downloaded a pre-built seed image you will need to log into it and customise the configuration within it.
 See footnote [1].)

 1. Copy the openstack credentials out of the seed VM, and add the IP:
    (https://bugs.launchpad.net/tripleo/+bug/1191650)